harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ###Free Form

 Freeform shapes are defined by a single, closed path.
-When the feature is completed (by releasing the touch), the shape is truncated, horizontal folds are added, and the path is split into multiple edges (assuming the shape spanned a fold)^[**>>TODO:SEE SECTION**].
+When the feature is completed (by releasing the touch), the shape is truncated, horizontal folds are added, and the path is split into multiple edges (assuming the shape spanned a fold^[**>>TODO:SEE SECTION**]).
 The curved path is defined by a set of "interpolation points" — points captured by sampling touch positions while a user draws a shape on the screen.
-A bezier path is interpolated between these points using the Catmull-Rom algorithm (@catmull1974class).
+A path is interpolated between these points using the Catmull-Rom algorithm (@catmull1974class).

 Holes are a special case of FreeForm shapes, and are cut out from the final design, rather than simulated as a separate plane.
 FreeForm shapes that do not cross a fold are considered holes — drawn in white in the 2d sketch and drawn as subtractions from planes in the 3d view.